-Your orthodontist should have told you what you should and should not eat with braces, but it’s important to stay vigilant with what your kids are eating.
+Your orthodontist should have told you what you should and should not eat with braces, but it’s important to stay vigilant about what your kids are eating.
 To make it easy at school, pack your child a lunch so they’re guaranteed to have braces-approved food.
-Relying solely on the cafeteria lunch options could limit what your child can to eat and might endanger their braces.
+Relying solely on the cafeteria lunch options could limit what your child can eat or encourage them to eat something that might damage their braces.

 Stay away from crunchy and hard foods like raw carrots, apples, chips and nuts as they can break or damage the brackets.
 Chewing ice is also not advised.
-Sticky snacks like taffy, caramel and gum should be avoided as they can get stuck to the brackets and wires and tear them apart.
+Sticky snacks like taffy, caramel and gum should be avoided as they can get stuck to the brackets and wires.

 Bite-sized foods are highly suggested to limit the amount of chewing and tearing.
-If your child has a sandwich for lunch, make sure it’s cut into smaller pieces so the bread doesn’t get stuck under their brackets.
+If your child has a sandwich for lunch, make sure it’s cut into smaller pieces so the bread doesn’t get stuck in their braces.